 - Toolbox – Choose one or not.

-Car Trailer & Equipment Transport Plans
+Car Hauler Trailers & Equipment Transport Plans

-For now, we have the first of our Car trailers in the plans store.
-Box A in the table above.
-A 20′ 10K Fixed Deck, with removable fenders, then the slightly higher capacity 18.5′ 12K Fixed Deck of a similar design.
-Want something even farther up the Heavy Duty scale?
+The first of our Car trailers in the plans store fit squarely in Box A in the table above.
+A 20′ 10K Fixed Deck with the option for removable fenders, then the slightly higher capacity 18.5′ 12K Fixed Deck for higher capacity in a similar design.
+Do you want something even farther up the Heavy Duty scale?
 How about a 14,000 lb. version of the 20′ trailer.
-Or, build it with the options for 16,000 lbs. capacity.
-All of these trailers have many options to choose from and/or to customize.
+Or, build it with the option for 16,000 lbs. capacity.
+Or at 24′ Length!

-What Makes Our Trailer Plans Different?
+What Makes Our Car Hauler Trailer Plans Different?

 First, our plans have Full Engineering.
 We are not a weld shop with AutoCAD.
 Nor a trailer parts store looking to sell more parts.
 We are first, an Engineering Company with a ton of experience in product design and development.
-Because Engineering is our primary business, project plans from Mechanical Elements are top of the line.
+Because Engineering is our primary business, project plans from Mechanical Elements are Top-of-the-Line.

 These are the things that make our trailer plans different, and better.
 Good luck with your Car Hauler Trailers!